 If the user initiates a Voice Session while in a phone call, In-Vehicle Infotainment System shall not pass the audio of the voice session to the far end.
 In-Vehicle Infotainment System shall also mute the caller on the far end while the voice session is active.
 Once the voice session is complete, In-Vehicle Infotainment System shall un-mute the caller on the far end, and return to passing audio to the user on the far end.

+This section shall only be implemented, if supported by the current voice engine.

 BTP-FUR-REQ-047510/B-Phone Call Priorities (TcSE ROIN-295110-1)